Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/buildplan-21.08.md

   * libunistring (cpe*) - Needs libiconv (block 3)

   * libxml2 (cpe*) - A often used library

+  * SCOTCH (cpe*) - Uses bzip2, zlib (block 1) and XZ (block 3) though it can also be build without those libraries, that only provide extra file formats.

   * wget (cpe*) - Package for retrieving files using HTTP/HTTPS, ...
 Needs libidn2,
     zlib (block 1) and PCRE2 (block 3)